DigitaleGesellschaft/jekyll-theme-conference/index.md

 climate data and informatics, and accelerate the rate of discovery in climate science and adaptation of climate applications.

+Climate Informatics is an open community interested in research combining climate science with approaches from statistics, machine learning and data mining.
+We hope to stimulate discussion of new ideas, foster new collaborations, grow the community, and thus accelerate discovery across disciplinary boundaries.

 ### Key dates

 - __Submission deadline: 26th January 2023__